Azure-Samples/infra-support-copilot/docs/oidc-setup-github-actions.md

 ## Step 3: Assign Azure permissions

 Grant least privilege at the subscription or resource-group scope.
 The sample below scopes to the resource group.

+> [!IMPORTANT]
+> To assign the **User Access Administrator** role, you must have elevated privileges such as **Owner** at the target scope (resource group or subscription), or **Global Administrator** / **Privileged Role Administrator** at the tenant level.
+If you cannot assign this role, ask an administrator with sufficient permissions to run these commands on your behalf, or to grant you temporary elevated access.

 ```bash
 SCOPE="/subscriptions/$AZURE_SUBSCRIPTION_ID/resourceGroups/$AZURE_RESOURCE_GROUP"